Trochodendron rosayi: Distribution and paleoenvironment

 Trochodendron rosayi fossils are found in the Moose Mountain Flora, formerly called the Cascadia flora or Menagerie Wilderness flora, of Linn County, Oregon.
 The flora is included in the Little Butte Volcanic series outcropping near the town of Cascadia in the central Oregon Cascades.
 Work on the flora by paleobotanist Jack Wolfe in 1964 gave an estimated age of Early Miocene, this was later revised by Wolfe and Tanai in 1987 to a Late Oligocene estimation.
-In the descriptive paper naming T. postnastae Manchester et al reported that radioisotope dating of plagioclase crystals collected by Robert Rosé from the fossilifrous horizon of the Moose Mountain flora had been performed.
+In the descriptive paper naming T. postnastae Manchester et al reported that radioisotope dating of plagioclase crystals collected by Robert Rosé from the fossiliferous horizon of the Moose Mountain flora had been performed.
 Using crystals obtained from tuffaceous sandstones, Argon–argon dating provided an age of 14.91 ± 0.23 Ma placing the flora as Middle Miocene Langhian stage.
 T. postnastae is found associated with species such as Acer cascadense, Acer smileyi, Concavistylon kvacekii, Ozakia emryi, and Trochodendron postnastae.
 The fruits are noted to be similar in size to the living Trochodendron aralioides while being bigger than the coeval Concavistylon fruits.

 Several additional Middle Miocene fossils were considered by Manchester et al to also be T. rosayi specimens.
 In 1991, Manchester et al made the first mention of several infructescences, including a figured specimen from the Latah Formation at Emerald Creek, Idaho.
 At that time the fossils were suggested to be indistinguishable from living T. aralioides fruits.
-Similarly a fossil first figured by Fields in 1996 from the Sucker Creek Formation in eastern Oregon is also considered to belong to T. rosayi.
+Similarly a fossil first figured by Fields (1996) from the Sucker Creek Formation in eastern Oregon is also considered to belong to T. rosayi.